 How to Install Fonts on a Mac: A Simple Guide

-Fortunately for Mac users, adding fonts to Apple computers is fairly easy.
-You don't need to be a tech guru to download, install, preview, and enable new fonts on a Mac.
-All you'll need is some high-level guidance, and we're happy to provide it.
+Fortunately for all Mac users, adding fonts to Apple computers is relatively easy.
+No need to be a tech guru—some simple guidelines will help you download, install, and enable the fonts you want on a Mac.

-Below is your guide on how to install fonts on a Mac and manage them effectively:
+Below is your instruction on how to install fonts on a Mac and manage them effectively:

 - Install fonts on a Mac using Font Book